samuelwilliams413/samuelwilliams413.github.io/chukchuk/wb_rules.md

     - **EK/Battlemage**: Fighter/MU (Wizard or Runespeaker)
     - **AT/assassin/spellblade/jedi**: Fighter/MU (Illusionist)

+**Languages**

+The following languages exist:

+- **Common**: common is the lingua franca, spoken by not only humans, but also dwarves, kitsune, valkyrie, and ghosts.
+All characters start speaking, reading, and writing common.
+- **Arcane**: technically a dead language, arcane is used in magical treatise and academic documents.
+Arcane uses a modified helios script
+- **Runic**: rarely spoken, runic is used dwarves and enchanters for the creation of monuments, records, and magical items.
+Its clean straight lines and absence of curves make it well suited to chiseling and engraving
+- **Vulgate**: the language of goblins, ogres, and necromancers.
+The language is guttural and harsh.
+Many common words in vulgate sounds like obscenities in helios
+- **Helios**: spoken by all outsides (angels, demons, and djinn) helios is incredibly precise in its grammar and syntax.
+Helios script is constructed of intricate circular sigils and seals.
+- **Sylvan**: sylvan is the language of poets, elves, and nature spirits.
+The sylvan script doubles as a musical notation, giving indications how words can by sung or played on an instrument

 ## Skills

 > All skills are 6+ by default.
 Only bother writing down the skills you have improved.